mongoose4791/gog-receipts/README.md

 ## Compatibility

 - Operating system: Linux only.
-Windows and macOS are not supported; contributions that add complexity solely for non-Linux platforms will not be accepted.
+Windows and macOS are not supported;
 - Runtime: Node.js 20+ only.
 While Node 18+ may happen to work during development, the project targets Node 20 for CI and local development.
 - Irrelevance of legacy compatibility: Supporting older Node versions or legacy environments is out of scope.
 We avoid shims/polyfills and prefer modern, standard APIs (ESM modules, global fetch, node:test).
 Requests to add complexity solely to support older versions will not be accepted.